ykiu/gql-in-ts/README.md

 npx gql-in-ts yourSchema.graphql yourSchema.ts
 ```

-Now you are ready to get started.
+Now you are all set!

 ## Core concepts